1. Why program?

 As Dr. Charles Severance says in the beginning of his Python for Everybody course, “It is important that we learn to tell these computers what to do rather than just let them increasingly control our lives.”

-Information in the 21st century is now almost exclusively distributed through the Internet and the World Wide Web.
+Information in the 21st century is now overwhelmingly distributed through the Internet and the World Wide Web.
 We do research, entertain ourselves, make purchases, interact with our government, and study and learn online.

-If we aspire to have democratic participation in the world of the 21st century, at least a basic understanding of computer programming, what it is and what it can do, and the workings of the Web are essential for all informed citizens.
+If we aspire to have democratic participation in the world of today, at least a basic understanding of computer programming, what it is and what it can do, and the workings of the Web are essential for all informed citizens.

 That, in a nut shell, is what this book is about.
 It has two goals: to teach you to think like a computer programmer, so that you can better understand what computers are and what they can and can not do, and to help you apply this understanding in creating web applications.